mozilla/addon-sdk/doc/dev-guide-source/addon-development/installation.md

 ## cfx docs ##

 If you're reading these documents online, try running `cfx docs`.
-This will run a self-hosted documentation server and open it in your web browser.
+This will build the documentation for the SDK and display it in a browser.

 ## Problems? ##